jaspector

 Contact office for current hours.

-Typical inspection sequence: Typical sequence: Foundation, framing, rough-in plumbing, final inspection.
+Typical sequence: Typical sequence: Foundation, framing, rough-in plumbing, final inspection.
 Shoreland zone: Contact CEO before work near Kennebec River or other water bodies.

 New construction; additions; alterations; demolition; blasting; any work in shoreland zone.

-1. Contact Code Enforcement at (207) 442-7094 to confirm permit type and current requirements.
+To apply for a building permit in Woolwich, ME, follow these steps: 1.
+Contact Code Enforcement at (207) 442-7094 to confirm permit type and current requirements.
 2. Download Building Permit form from https://woolwich.us/forms-permits/ or pick up at town office.
 3. Review the 2025 Permit Reference Sheet for current requirements.
 4. Submit completed application with site plan and construction drawings.
 5. Pay applicable fees.
 6. Permit issued; post at job site.
 7. Schedule required inspections.